 Our glasses cater to wine consumption and the beauty of the wine, and should never overtake that fact.
 Its purpose is to emphasise the wine, and it is what makes RIEDEL Performance so unique.

-Of course, it is a challenge to further develop and improve what RIEDEL stands for.
-This is the reason why we do so many workshops, to challenge ourselves and push ourselves harder.
+It is always a challenge to develop and improve what RIEDEL stands for.
+This is the reason why we do so many workshops, to challenge and push ourselves harder.
 My father has been testing new glass shapes for traditional grape varieties for the past 3-4 years.
 He has been diligently working on designs based on his experience, and as a result, we now have a new design for Riesling in RIEDEL Performance for improved aromatics.

 We are also challenged by our competition.
 But while other companies produce glasses that are beautiful and light, they offer no wine experience.
 RIEDEL Performance comes with its own technology.
 It’s like comparing a smart phone to the Nokia of the 1990s: both do the purpose of phoning, but we don’t have to talk about the advantages of a smart phone.